-Taking a place-based approach, and administered by Community Development Officers, Healthy Eats supports school communities to identify and implement a variety of initiatives, bespoke to the individual school needs, to empower students to make healthier food and drink choices.
+Taking a place-based approach, Healthy Eats supports school communities to identify and implement a variety of initiatives, bespoke to the individual school needs, to empower students to make healthier food and drink choices.

 In 2019 the Healthy Eats pilot program trialled in north Queensland primary schools was recognised for its significant social impact, with the project winning the 2019 SIMNA Award for Outstanding Collaboration in Social Impact Measurement.